yusrimathews/mc-journey-activity/README.md

 ## Treblle Setup
 [Treblle](https://www.treblle.com/) makes it super easy (and free!) to understand what's going on with your API's and the apps that use them.

-> This is optional but required to see the requests made by Marketing Cloud to validate, publish and execute.
+> This is **OPTIONAL** but useful to see the requests made by Marketing Cloud to validate, publish and execute activity requests.

 ### Create a Project:
 From the Treblle dashboard, click on [create a new project](https://app.treblle.com/projects/create):